Kurt Riezler

-Kurt Riezler (February 11, 1882 - September 5, 1955) was a German philosopher and diplomat.
+Kurt Riezler (11 February 1882 - 5 September 1955) was a German philosopher and diplomat.
 A top-level cabinet adviser in the German Empire and the Weimar Republic, he negotiated Germany's underwriting of Russia's October Revolution and authored the 1914 September Program which outlined German war aims during World War I. The posthumous publication of his secret notes and diaries played a role in the "Fischer Controversy" among German historians in the early 1960s.

 Early life

 Riezler was born in Munich in 1882 to a prominent Catholic family; his grandfather had co-founded the Bayerische Hypotheken- und Wechselbank (now HypoVereinsbank, UniCredit Group).
-He studied classics at the University of Munich and was granted his doctorate in economic history with highest honors in 1905.
+He studied classics at the Ludwig-Maximilians-Universität München and was granted his doctorate in economic history with highest honors in 1905.
 His prize-winning thesis on the Oikonomika, a classical Greek treatise once attributed to Aristotle, was soon published.
 After working as a journalist for the Norddeutsche Allgemeine Zeitung, a semi-official newspaper, he joined the press section of the German Foreign Office in 1907 and attracted the attention of Wilhelm II.
 When Theobald von Bethmann Hollweg became chancellor of Germany in 1909, Riezler became his chief adviser and confidant.

 Political career

 Riezler's duties in the chancellor's office concerned primarily, but not exclusively, foreign policy.
-In 1914 he authored the September Program which proposed as possible German war aims limited annexations, a hard peace for France, and a Belgian vassal state.
+In 1914, he authored the September Program which proposed as possible German war aims limited annexations, a hard peace for France, and a Belgian vassal state.
 In October 1917 he was posted to the German embassy in Stockholm to arrange a cease-fire on the Eastern Front, and then to Moscow as the top aide to Germany's ambassador to Russia, Count Wilhelm von Mirbach.
 Riezler was an eyewitness to Mirbach's assassination by the Left Socialist-Revolutionaries on 9 July 1918, having unwittingly ushered the gunman Yakov Blumkin into Mirbach's presence.

 During this period, Riezler served as the conduit for German subsidies to the Bolsheviks and personally negotiated these with Lenin's representatives Karl Radek and Alexander Parvus.
 Riezler later claimed privately that it had been his own idea to transport Lenin in the famous "sealed train" from Zurich through Germany to Russia in April 1917.

 Following the war, Riezler became a staunch supporter of the Weimar Republic.
 He joined the German Democratic Party, contributed regularly to the pro-Weimar newspaper Die Deutsche Nation, and served as the Foreign Office's representative during the drafting of the Weimar Constitution.
 From November 1919 until April 1920 he was chief of cabinet to President Friedrich Ebert and played a central role in suppressing the Bavarian Soviet Republic and the Kapp Putsch.